aj-tao/home-insurance-ratemaking/README.md

 This is a home insurance ratemaking project using a sample dataset of around 500 claims and 2400 claim transactions, created by the [Actuarial Accelerator Community](https://etchedactuarial.com/accelerator) for educational purposes.
 The claims are reported by home insurers from 2018 to 2025 for losses involving wind/hail, water damage, fire, flood, and theft under policies covered by the Etched Actuarial Home Insurance Inc (EAHII).

 This project aims to do the following:
-1. **Compute the ultimate losses projected from the most recent payments from EAHII made in 2025 using the chain-ladder technique.**
+**1. Compute the ultimate losses projected from the most recent payments from EAHII made in 2025 using the chain-ladder technique.**

 The ultimate losses are computed as an average of the average loss development factors and the industry benchmark factors weighted by a credibility factor, from the given claims data and industry benchmark data.

-2. **Visualize the trends of payments in aggregation.**
+**2. Visualize the trends of payments in aggregation.**

 Two line charts are used: one aggregating payments against claims' accident years, and another aggregating against claims' payment months.
 These aggregates are categorized by claim type.

-3. **Identify premium rate changes allowed by EAHII and Property Insurance Regulators, using the data on total premiums and ultimate losses from the payments made in 2025 on open claims.**
+**3. Identify premium rate changes allowed by EAHII and Property Insurance Regulators, using the data on total premiums and ultimate losses from the payments made in 2025 on open claims.**

 An aggregate premium rate change is allowed by EAHII if for each claim type, the resulting after-adjustment loss ratio, computed as